const to declare a constant

 writeln(x ^ 2)

-5. Fixed issue on keyword return.
-The keyword should halt the execution of the rest codes below the keyword, instead of continue the execution.
+stopreturn.
+The keyword should halt the execution of the rest codes below the keyword, instead of continue the execution.arguments to get command line arguments.
+For example (file name: hello.fio):

 writer(arguments)

-$ dinfio hello.fio this is arguments
+$ dinfio hello.fio this is argumentsarray(

 [0] = "hello.fio"